opencadc-metadata-curation/collection2caom2/README.md

 - caom2pipe - the bits of the pipelines, common between all collections
   - astro_composable - confine reusable code with dependencies on astropy here
   - caom_composable - confine reusable code with dependencies on CAOM2 here
   - data_source_composable - common pipeline code to encapsulate the mechanisms for identifying the set of work to be done.
 The identification varies based on data source type, which may include listing a local file system directory, reading the contents of a file, retrieving a listing from a service, or issuing a time-boxed query to a database.
-Default implementations are provided.
+The entries in the list of work to be done must be understood by collection-specific StorageName specializations.
 Used in the run_composable module.
+Default implementations are:
+    - ListDirDataSource - list files in a local file system by naming patterns
+    - QueryTimeBoxDataSource - time-boxed queries of a TAP service
+    - TodoFileDataSource - read the contents of a file
   - execute_composable - common pipeline steps and execution control
     - CaomExecute - common code to implement each TaskType in a pipeline.
 Extended multiple ways for specific TaskType implementations.
     - OrganizeExecutor - takes the collection-specific Config, picks the appropriate CaomExecute children, and organizes a series of Tasks for execution.
 Also manages logging.